nikoheikkila/nikoheikkila.fi/content/blog/clean-frontend-architecture-with-sveltekit/handling-the-external-dependencies-with-gateway.md

 [^1]: Beware of abusing the dependency injection technique!
 Some codebases are too keen on it by enforcing each class to have at least one interface to implement.
 This creates redundant indirection, which benefits no one, only showing that the author hasn't understood dependency injection.
 [^2]: If you're overwhelmed by the terminology around dummies, stubs, fakes, spies, and mocks, Uncle Bob has written a helpful dialogue called the [Little Mocker](https://blog.cleancoder.com/uncle-bob/2014/05/14/TheLittleMocker.html) where he explains the differences.
+[^3]: Popular test runner libraries such as **Jest** and **Vitest** support resetting the state of all mock objects after each test run, but it's common to forget configuring this and spending substantial time in debugging the failing expectations.